petecheslock/llm-d-meeting-organizer/CALENDAR_MEETING_NOTIFIER.md

 3. **"No meetings starting now"**
    - Run `debugListUpcomingEvents()` to see what events exist
    - Verify events have titles that match your configured prefixes
+   - Check that events don't have "Canceled" in the title (these are automatically filtered out)
    - Check that events are starting within ±90 seconds of current time
    - Use `testTimingWindow()` to understand the detection window